For overall facial geometry

 Switch to AI-based analysis for consistent, mathematical feedback you can actually use to improve your appearance systematically.

-Here's a truth that will completely change how you think about face ratings: I found that 67% of surprisingly low scores on ratemyface platforms were caused by photo quality issues, not actual facial features.
-Poor lighting, wrong angles, and low resolution create an average score decrease of 1.8 points compared to the same face photographed properly.
-Most people getting "ugly" ratings aren't ugly - they just don't know how to take a decent photo.
+Here is a truth that will change how you think about face ratings: surprisingly low scores on ratemyface platforms are typically caused by photo quality issues, not actual facial features.
+Poor lighting, wrong angles, and low resolution drop scores substantially compared to the same face photographed properly.
+Most people getting "ugly" ratings are not ugly — they just do not know how to take a decent photo.

-Lighting alone accounts for up to 2.3 points of variation in face ratings according to my testing.
-The same person photographed in harsh overhead lighting (typical bathroom selfie) versus soft, diffused natural light showed massive score differences across all platforms.
+Lighting alone accounts for a large share of variation in face ratings.
+The same person photographed in harsh overhead lighting (typical bathroom selfie) versus soft, diffused natural light produces dramatically different scores across all platforms.
 Overhead lighting creates shadows under the eyes and nose that human raters unconsciously interpret as signs of poor health or aging.
 Meanwhile, professional photographers have known for decades that 45-degree angle lighting maximizes facial attractiveness - knowledge that's completely absent from typical ratemyface submissions.

 Camera distance and angle create another massive distortion that most users never consider.
 Photos taken closer than 24 inches suffer from perspective distortion that makes noses appear larger and eyes smaller - an automatic attractiveness penalty.
-I tested this by photographing the same face at distances from 12 inches to 6 feet and found a consistent pattern: attractiveness ratings peaked at 3-4 feet distance and declined sharply at closer ranges.
+The same face photographed at different distances will receive different scores: closer than 24 inches produces perspective distortion (bigger nose, smaller eyes) that drops scores; 3-4 feet is the optimal range.
 Yet most selfies are taken at arm's length, about 20 inches - right in the distortion zone.

 Resolution and compression artifacts fool both human and AI raters in different ways.
 Low resolution photos (under 800 pixels wide) consistently scored 0.6 points lower than high resolution versions of identical faces, while over-compressed images with visible artifacts scored 0.8 points lower on average.
 The cruel irony is that people concerned about their appearance often use lower quality cameras or heavily filter their photos, creating technical problems that tank their scores regardless of their actual attractiveness.